pixas/CS258/README.md

 # CS258 final project
 Although some of these codes are referred to some repository (including Error Correction Codeword generation and GF feild convertion calculation), I completed most of work.
+After the final week, I will try to complete another three modes for input.

 ## Thought of Design
 1. determine a suitable version for input text